 Engaging the modern workforce means engaging their career goals.
 With technology, your organization can become more responsive to those needs, and truly embody a growth culture that meets employees’ expectations.
 Similar to how gamified assessment strategy might assist in boosting employee benefits participation, employee communication tools have the possibility to identify underdeveloped leaders within your company, connect employees to supervisors and provide outlets for continued mentorship.

-These kind of engagement tactics can form stronger employee-management bonds.
+These kinds of engagement tactics can form stronger employee-management bonds.
 On a larger scale, with a tool such as SmartBen NOW, employers can send custom, company-wide messages to empower employees with benefits knowledge.

 On a more personal scale, some employee communication tools or strategies can assist in setting up the employee and manager one-on-one, which is a powerful driver of engagement.
 In one study1, 83% of workers participating in a mentoring program found their experience directly influenced their desire to stay at their organization.
 Ultimately, these kinds of engagement strongly impact the employee’s sense of belonging, and positively affect employee retention.